Comparative Study on Noise-Augmented Training and its Effect on Adversarial Robustness in ASR Systems

 Environmental noise is a common challenge in real-world audio processing, requiring ASR systems to handle disturbances like background chatter, traffic noise, and reverberation.
 General noise, similar to adversarial noise, can cause non-targeted misclassifications, affecting accuracy and user experience.
-Strategies to enhance noise robustness include noise augmentation, denoising algorithms, and robust feature extraction techniques \cite{abe2015spectralSubtraction, stoller2018-waveunet, bagheri219WienerFilter, alamdari2021improving}.
+Strategies to enhance noise robustness include noise augmentation, denoising algorithms, and robust feature extraction techniques~\citep{abe2015spectralSubtraction, stoller2018-waveunet, bagheri219WienerFilter, alamdari2021improving}.

-Noise-augmented training is widely recognized as a reliable method for improving noise resilience \cite{ko2017study}.
+Noise-augmented training is widely recognized as a reliable method for improving noise resilience~\citep{ko2017study}.
 This technique integrates noise-perturbed data during neural network training by adding specific noise types to clean data.
-Leading ASR systems, such as SpeechBrain, use noise augmentation in their training protocols, with the selection and weighting of noise types being crucial for effectiveness \cite{ravanelli2021speechbrain}.
+Modern ASR systems, such as SpeechBrain~\citep{ravanelli2021speechbrain}, use noise augmentation in their training protocols.
+The selection and weighting of noise types are crucial for the method's effectiveness.

-While some approaches focus on architectural modifications to inherently enhance noise robustness, such as changes in hidden layers or input data representation \cite{dua2023noise}, we focus on noise-augmented training without altering model architecture or processing pipelines.
+While some approaches focus on architectural modifications to inherently enhance noise robustness, such as changes in hidden layers or input data representation~\citep{dua2023noise}, we focus on noise-augmented training without altering model architecture or processing pipelines.